Oklahoma!: 2012, Seattle, Washington, 5th Avenue Theatre

 The 5th Avenue Theatre's 2012 production, directed by Peter Rothstein, included African-American dancers and an African-American actor as Jud.
 The choice was intended, as in the Arena Stage production, to reflect the historical presence of African Americans in the Oklahoma territory, but it "has some audience members squirming in their seats ... they're seeing on stage one of the ugliest stereotypes in our history: an imposing black man ravaging a petite white woman [and] the white hero ... all but urges Jud to hang himself – and even pantomimes the act.
 Some see a clear reference to lynching."
 The "Dream Ballet" had a sinister, sexual tone and ended with Jud dragging Laurey away to be raped.
 One critic noted the historical "license taken when an African-American farmhand is allowed to escort a white woman to the box dance. ...
 Maybe some people ... left with not so much a song in their head, but a question in their heart.
 And isn't that part of what theater is supposed to do?"
 Another wrote: "Rothstein's Oklahoma! is now the story of a crazy, sex obsessed black man ... lusting violently after his white mistress, who ends up murdered at the hands of a white man, who gets off scot free after a mock trial."

 2015 UK tour

 A UK tour ran from February to August 2015, directed by Rachel Kavanaugh and starring Ashley Day as Curly, Charlotte Wakefield as Laurey, Belinda Lang as Aunt Eller and Gary Wilmot as Ali Hakim.

+Concerts

+On 26 March 1968 the New York Philharmonic presented a 55-minute concert version prepared by William Hammerstein, for the benefit of the orchestra’s Pension Fund.
+Skitch Henderson enlarged the Robert Russell Bennett orchestrations for the full Philharmonic and also conducted the (abbreviated) first act; Rodgers guest-led the second.
+The 2600 seats at Philharmonic Hall were filled, and Constance Towers and John Davidson took the principal roles.
+Margaret Hamilton was Aunt Eller, Anita Gilette was Ado Annie, and Howard Da Silva reprised Jud.

+A concert on January 12, 2026, at Carnegie Hall in New York City, with the Orchestra of St. Luke's was conducted by Rob Berman using the Bennett orchestrations.
+Shuler Hensley directed, with Emmett O'Hanlon as Curly, Micaela Diamond as Laurey, Jasmine Amy Rogers as Ado Annie, Andrew Durand as Will, Ana Gasteyer as Aunt Eller, Jonathan Christopher as Jud, Parvesh Cheena as Ali Hakim and David Hyde Pierce as Andrew Carnes.